naiborhujosua/Machine-Learning-with-pyspark/README.md

 Loading the Data
 ---
 ![Reading the data from csv](https://github.com/naiborhujosua/Machine-Learning-with-pyspark/blob/main/loadthedata.png)
 1. We can load the data that is formed in the dataframe using read.csv method which is provided by SparkSession.
-There are few methods that are extremely useful such as count(),show(), and printSchema().
+There are few methods that are extremely useful such as count() which is used to count how many records in a dataframe ,show() used the dataframe records, and printSchema() to print the schema of our data.
 We can also use dtypes attribute like in pandas to know the column type.
 ---
 <br><br>